Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

 In this paper our goal is to show that $\f{\log n}{n}$ is the sharp threshold where a general class of random matrices with $0/1$-valued entries undergoes a transition in their invertibility properties.
 Moreover, for such matrices we show that the existence of a zero row or a zero column is the main reason for the non-invertibility.

 A related research direction was pursued by Costello and Vu in \cite{CV1} where they analyzed the rank of $\Adj_n$, the adjacency matrix of an Erd\H{o}s-R\'{e}nyi graph.
 Later in \cite{CV2} they considered the adjacency matrix of an Erd\H{o}s-R\'{e}nyi graph with general edge weights.
-In \cite{CV1} it was shown that if $n p > c \log n$, where $p \in (0,1)$ is the edge connectivity probability and $c > \f12$ is some absolute constant, then the co-rank of $\Adj_n$ equals the number of isolated vertices in the graph with probability at least $1 - O((\log \log n)^{-1/4})$.
+The case of the matrix with i.i.d.~$\dBer(p)$ entries was treated in \cite{AE}.
+In \cite{CV1} it was shown that if $n p > c \log n$, where $p \in (0,1)$ is the edge connectivity probability and $c > \f12$ is some absolute constant, then the co-rank of $\Adj_n$ equals the number of isolated vertices in the graph with probability at least $1 - O((\log \log n)^{-1/4})$ (analogus result for the matrix with i.i.d.~$\dBer(p)$ entries were obtained in \cite[Theorem 2.2]{AE}).
 This, in particular establishes an analogue of Corollary \ref{cor:bernoulli}(a)-(b) for such matrices.
-Since \cite{CV1} studies only the rank of such matrices, unlike Theorem \ref{thm:s-min-graphs} and Corollary \ref{cor:condition-no}, it does not provide any estimate on the lower bound on $s_{\min}$ and the upper bound on the modified condition number.
-Moreover, it does not provide an analogue of Corollary \ref{cor:bernoulli}(c).
+Since \cite{CV1} studies only the rank of such matrices, unlike Theorem \ref{thm:s-min-graphs} and Corollary \ref{cor:condition-no}, it does not provide any quantitative estimate on the lower bound on $s_{\min}$ and the upper bound on the modified condition number.
+Let us also add that, from \cite[Theorem 1.2]{CV1} and \cite[Theorem 2.2]{AE} it follows that the same conclusion as in Corollary \ref{cor:bernoulli}(c) holds for $A_n= \Adj_n$ and $A_n$ as in Corollary \ref{cor:bernoulli}, whenever $\P(\Omega_0^c) \cdot (\log \log n)^{1/4} \to \infty$ which is weaker than the lower bound on $\P(\Omega_0^c)$ required in Corollary \ref{cor:bernoulli}(c).

 Before describing the models for the sparse random graphs that we work with in this paper, let us mention the following class of random matrices with $0/1$-valued entries that are closely related.
 Recently, there have been interests to study properties of the adjacency matrices of directed and undirected $d$-regular random graphs.
 In the context of the invertibility, it had been conjectured that the adjacency matrices of random $d$-regular ($d \ge 3$) directed and undirected graphs on $n$ vertices are non-singular with probability approaching one, as $n \to \infty$, see \cite{frieze, vu1, vu2}.
 After a series of partial results \cite{BCZ, C2, C1, LLTTY1, LLTTY2, LLTTY3, LSY} the conjecture has been recently proved in \cite{H1, H2, M, NW} for both the configuration model and the permutation model.